Emma-CH/PreVEAB/README.md

 # PreVEAB
-PreVEAB takes account of the nucleotide sequence or amino acid states from the 14 pre-defined codon positions and aims to measure the strength of passage adaptation and predict the vaccine efficacy of the candidate vaccine virus isolate.
+PreVEAB considers the influenza A H3N2 hemagglutinin (HA) nucleotide sequence or amino acid states from the 14 pre-defined codon positions and aims to measure the passage adaptation and predict the vaccine efficacy of the candidate vaccine virus isolate.

 ## Background